NathanHarrington/dotfiles/README.md

     Create the references to the various cloud storage options with:

     rclone config

-    (google drive, onedrive, dropbox, etc.)
+    Copy .rclone.conf from backup system
+    scp -r (backup-system):.rclone.conf .

-    After the .gnupg copy as described above, and with a fully verified key management and recovery system:
+    After the .gnupg directory copy as described above, and with a fully verified key management and recovery system:

     # Anything you put in the folder below will be auto-backed up to the